TaylorMadeTools/katana_extension_site/user-guide.md

 **What it is:** A permanent log of your extension activities that stays visible as you navigate.

 **To clear it:** Click the trash can icon when it gets too full.

 ---

+## Purchase Order Management

+### Applying Bulk Discounts to Purchase Orders

+**When to use:** Apply percentage discounts to all items in a purchase order that haven't been received yet.

+**⚠️ IMPORTANT:** This tool only affects pending (non-received) purchase order items to prevent inventory issues.

+1. **Navigate to any Purchase Order page** in Katana
+   - The Purchase Order ID is automatically detected from the URL

+2. **Find "Purchase Order Discount Tool" in the side panel**

+3. **Enter the discount percentage:**
+   - Enter as a whole number (e.g., "10" for 10% discount)
+   - The tool will calculate and apply the discount to eligible items

+4. **Click "Apply Discount"**
+   - The tool will:
+     - Retrieve the current purchase order details
+     - Filter out any items that have already been received
+     - Apply the discount percentage to pending items only
+     - Preserve existing notes by appending discount information
+     - Update the purchase order with the new prices

+5. **Monitor progress:**
+   - Watch the progress bar for real-time status
+   - The History box will show detailed results
+   - Any errors or warnings will be clearly displayed

+**Safety Features:**
+- **Received item protection:** Items already received are automatically skipped
+- **Note preservation:** Existing purchase order notes are maintained and discount information is added
+- **Comprehensive logging:** All changes are tracked with timestamps
+- **Error handling:** Clear error messages if issues occur

+**Example:** If you have a purchase order with 10 items where 3 have been received, only the 7 pending items will have the discount applied.

+### Importing Open Purchase Orders

+**When to use:** Create multiple purchase orders from a spreadsheet for pending/open orders that need to be processed.

+**⚠️ IMPORTANT:** This feature is for importing **open/pending purchase orders** that still need to be fulfilled.
+For completed historical orders, use other import methods.

+1. **Go to Purchase Orders** in Katana

+2. **Find "Purchase Order Management Tools" in the side panel**

+3. **Generate Template (recommended):**
+   - Click "Generate PO Template"
+   - Downloads Excel file with proper formatting and validation rules
+   - Includes help worksheets with field explanations

+4. **Prepare your import data:**
+   - Fill in supplier information (will auto-create suppliers if needed)
+   - Add purchase order line items with materials/products
+   - Include quantities, unit costs, and due dates
+   - Follow template validation rules for best results

+5. **Import Purchase Orders:**
+   - Click "Import Purchase Orders"
+   - Select your prepared Excel/CSV file
+   - Monitor the multi-phase import process:
+     - **Phase 1:** Supplier validation/creation
+     - **Phase 2:** Purchase order creation
+     - **Phase 3:** Line item processing

+6. **Review Results:**
+   - Download results file showing success/error status
+   - Check History box for summary information
+   - Handle any errors with specific guidance provided

+**Key Features:**
+- **Supplier Auto-Creation:** Creates new suppliers automatically if they don't exist
+- **Material Matching:** Maps materials by SKU for accurate inventory tracking
+- **Validation:** Comprehensive data validation before processing
+- **Error Recovery:** Detailed error messages for easy correction

+**Best Practices:**
+- Use the generated template for consistent formatting
+- Validate supplier email addresses and contact information
+- Ensure material SKUs match your Katana inventory
+- Test with a small batch before large imports

+---